tamarakorr/stepup-demo/README.md

 This user may:

 * Do everything an Unregistered User can do
-* Create their volunteer, NGO, or corporate profile
+* Create own volunteer, NGO, or corporate profile
 * Check messages
 * Sign out